-Attitudes to AI and ML in general To introduce the subject of artificial intelligence and machine learning (ML), we asked the participants in the research first how closely they followed the subject in general.
+Attitudes to AI and ML in general

+To introduce the subject of artificial intelligence and machine learning (ML), we asked the participants in the research first how closely they followed the subject in general.
 Few of the respondents had a clear idea how Al and ML could be directly applied to their field of activity, but there is a clear perception that these are immensely important developments that will affect many areas of human activity.

-Only a relatively small number (18%) of creative professionals proclaimed a vivid interest in Al and ML - but interestingly, even fewer (12%) say they are not interested at all.
+Only a relatively small number (21%) of creative professionals proclaimed a vivid interest in Al and ML - but interestingly, even fewer (11%) say they are not interested at all.
 On the whole, creative professionals participating in this research feel that Al and ML are technology transformations that are very important, but they are not yet sure how it will change the way they work.

-On the other hand, there is little doubt in their minds that Al and ML will have a considerable impact: Over 60% of respondents said these developments will impact the way creative professionals work quite a lot or extremely - and only 4% think it will have no impact at all.
-It is hardly surprising, then, that the number of interviewees who would be strongly or very strongly interested in having a head-start in Al is even higher, at 63%.
+On the other hand, there is little doubt in their minds that Al and ML will have a considerable impact: Over 60% of respondents said these developments will impact the way creative professionals work quite a lot or extremely - and only 5% think it will have no impact at all.
+It is hardly surprising, then, that the number of interviewees who would be strongly or very strongly interested in having a head-start in Al is even higher, at 73%.
+Respondents in Japan, in particular, showed great enthusiasm and receptivity for developments based on Al and ML.

 It is also important to point out that many creatives stated they can imagine Al and ML affecting some parts of their current way of working.
 They also see it as a healthy challenge, and as a way to prove what human creativity can do.
 And some see this challenge as an invitation to "swim against the current", to go in the opposite direction of Al and ML-based developments.

 "Al will shift the designer to be a creative director.
 That will shift the focus from creating to decision-making-but no Al will supplant human decision-making."

+Evan Abrams,

-Evan Abrams, Motion Designer & Instructor
+Motion Designer & Instructor

 How creative professionals view Adobe Sensei

 About Adobe Sensei

 Sensei is the umbrella-term that Adobe has chosen for the developments based on AI and machine-learning the company has been working on for several years.
 Part of this research, which was funded by Adobe, was to expose creative professionals to some of these developments, and to collect their impressions and thoughts.